 The TIP includes basic project information such as the anticipated cost estimates, proposed funding sources, and schedule for each phase of federally funded projects.
 Non-federal projects are shown with less-detailed listings that provide basic project information.

 The projects listed in the TIP must be financially realistic and achievable.
-Therefore, the TIP is a fiscally constrained program for 2011 through 2014.
-Projects listed in 2015 are considered "illustrative," indicating that there are long-term plans to move forward with the projects, but they are not part of the four-year, fiscally constrained program.
+Therefore, the TIP is a fiscally constrained program for 2015 through 2018.
+Projects listed in 2019 and 2020 are considered "illustrative," indicating that there are long-term plans to move forward with the projects, but they are not part of the four-year, fiscally constrained program.